 CroatiaFest is a 501(c)(3) non-profit organization.
-Since its inception in 2004, CroatiaFest’s mission is to promote and preserve Croatian culture and to educate future generations of Croatian Americans and the general public with the richness and beauty of Croatian Culture and Croatian American contributions to the building of the United States of America.
-With the Honorary Croatian Consul to the State of Washington, Dr. Frank Brozovich, and the support of the Croatian-American community of the Pacific Northwest and Canada CroatiaFest is able to present Croatian culture, history, cuisine, music, original traditional costumes and dance to the thousands of festival attendees and to the hundreds of visitors to the Seattle Center campus.
+Since its inception in 2004, CroatiaFest’s mission is to promote and preserve Croatian culture and to educate future generations of Croatian Americans and the general public with the richness and beauty of Croatian culture and Croatian American contributions to the building of the U.S. With the Honorary Croatian Consul to the State of Washington, Dr. Frank Brozovich, and the support of the Croatian American community of the Pacific Northwest and Canada, CroatiaFest is able to present Croatian culture, history, cuisine, music, original traditional costumes and dance to the thousands of festival attendees and the hundreds of visitors of the Seattle Center campus.

 DID YOU KNOW?

 - The Dalmatian dog breed can be traced back to the Croatian coastal region of Dalmatia.

 - Together with Spain, Croatia has the highest number of UNESCO intangible goods of any European country.

 - Nikola Tesla, electrical-mechanical engineer, is best known for his contributions to the design of the modern alternating current (AC) electricity supply, was born in Smiljan, Croatia.

 - The Maglite flashlight was designed by Anthony ‘Tony’ Maglica who was born in Croatia on island of Zlarin.

 - Croatia is the home of the necktie.
 The modern necktie that spread from Europe traces back to Croatian mercenaries serving in France during the Thirty Years' War (1618–1648).